typoheads/docker-typo3/README.md

 # Docker + TYPO3

 Simple docker setup for TYPO3.
-Use it for development and production.
+Serves as template for your projects in development and production.

 -----